Information compiled from:

 Rev. Richard Murphy (Administrator) ~ July 2 - Aug.
 31, 1994

 While serving as associate principal at Ursuline High School, Father Richard Murphy (brother of parishioner Terry Murphy) came to celebrate weekend Masses and serve as administrator from the time Father Hughes left and Father Tom McCarthy came to the parish.
 He was ordained June 21, 1980.
 Since July, 1995, Father Murphy has served as pastor of St. Mary Church in Mineral Ridge, continuing as associate principal at Ursuline.
 In the Spring of 2008 Reverend Richard Murphy was appointed to serve as President of Notre Dame School (comprised of three schools in the Warren area: John F. Kennedy Junior and Senior High School, St. Pius X and Blessed Sacrament) overseeing budgets, personnel, developmental programs, recruitment and facilities.
 He was appointed the President of Ursuline High School in Youngstown, effective August 1, 2011.
 Fr.
-Murphy currently is Administrator of St. Mary's in Mineral Ridge and President of Ursuline High School in Youngstown.
+Murphy currently is Administrator of St. Mary's in Mineral Ridge and St. Stephen in Niles, and President of Ursuline High School in Youngstown.

 Rev. Thomas J. McCarthy ~ Sept.
 1, 1994 - July 31, 2003